Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 manualmode, the business code must also actively callsnapshotCanvas(canvas)

-The capability boundaries of the current version are:
+The current version's capability boundaries are:

 - Supports manual triggering of recording